sinhp/sinhp.github.io/_posts/2021-01-01-phil_math_reading_group.md

           </blockquote>
         </div>
       </section>

-Have a look at the [big books of logic](https://www.logicmatters.net/resources/pdfs/Appendix.pdf).
-Also, for other resources look [here](https://www.logicmatters.net/tyl/).
+A very good place to learn the basics of logic is van Fraassen's [Formal Semantics and Logic](van Fraassen).
+For other standard references have a look at the [big books of logic](https://www.logicmatters.net/resources/pdfs/Appendix.pdf).
+Also, for extra resources, see [here](https://www.logicmatters.net/tyl/).

    * Logical Paradoxes
      + Hartry Field.
 Saving Truth From Paradox